-- Exposed underwear
+- o Exposed underwear

 - o Sheer clothing

 - o Mini-shorts

-- o Skirts

-- o Exposed midriffs
+- o Skirts - o Exposed midriffs

-- Alcohol, drug, tobacco, or suggestive slogans/logos
+Alcohol, drug, tobacco, or suggestive slogans/logos

-Every camper receives a t-shirt while at camp.
+Every camper receives two t-shirts while at camp.
 Traditionally we all wear our camp t-shirts on Fridays.
 Some campers like to wear them everyday.
 The store will be open during Check-In and Check-Out if you'd like more shirts or souvenirs, and campers can visit the camp store daily.